You’ll have to provide documents to the trustee and gather other documents in order to complete your bankruptcy papers. Here’s what you’ll need.

 When you go to your hearing with the trustee, you will be asked to show valid photo identification such as a driver’s license and proof of your social security number.

 If you have other circumstances affecting your bankruptcy, such as being required to pay alimony, child support, or another unusual expense, you’ll need to show proof of these costs.
 For instance, it’s common to provide a copy of a child support order.
+In addition we will need copies of any prior judgements.
 If you’ve divorced recently, you might need to produce an order or marital settlement agreement documenting a property distribution.

 How We Can Help